Best Outdoor Basketball Courts in Calgary

 High Park

 Three half-courts sit on the 90,000-square-foot rooftop at High Park (level 6) of the City Centre Parkade.
-Enclosed by large concrete blocks with netting and include court-side bleachers, lights, additional turf areas, fireside lounge seating and graffiti murals.
+Enclosed by large concrete blocks with netting and includes court-side bleachers, lights, additional turf areas, fireside lounge seating and graffiti murals.

 The $200,000 project was completed in April 2023, marking the third phase of High Park’s development.
 The endeavour was a collaboration between the Beltline Neighbourhoods Association, Calgary Parking, and Public City.
 The project was funded through the Prairies Economic Development Canada.